Common surface features of Mars: Halo Craters

+Halo craters have been eroded so much that just a ring of boulders exist.

 Pedestal crater with boulders along rim.
 Such craters are called "halo craters."
 Picture taken with HiRISE under HiWish program.

 Close view of boulders on lower left of crater rim Box is the size of a football field, so boulders are roughly the size of cars or small houses.
 Picture taken with HiRISE under HiWish program.

 Close view of boulders along crater rim Boulders are roughly the size of cars or small houses.
 Picture taken with HiRISE under HiWish program.

 Boulders

 Boulders, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.

 Boulder and boulder tracks, as seen by HiRISE under HiWish program The arrow shows a boulder that has made a track in the sand as it rolled down dune.
+Click on the picture to get a larger view that shows the boulder more clearly.
 Location is Mare Boreum quadrangle.

 Boulders and tracks, as seen by HiRISE under HiWish program The arrows show a boulders that have produced a track by rolling down dune.
+Click on the picture to get a larger view that shows the boulder more clearly.
 Location is Mare Boreum quadrangle.